LVParkinson/Alaska-Berry-Futures/README.md

 ### Blueberry
 > Precipitation during the growing season is expected to increase across most regions of the state... - page 5

-- See section "Precipitation, pollinator success" above
+- See section "Precipitation, pollinator success", above

 > Increased rain during the pollination period (May or June) may reduce pollination. - page 8

-- See section "Precipitation, pollinator success" above
+- See section "Precipitation, pollinator success", above

 > Concerns about bog blueberry plants are mentioned in at least 16 climate adaptation plans from communities across Alaska. - page 13